nixworks/public/news/2012/01/22/index.md

 ##### Bosnia and Herzegovina
 ### [Police in Bosnia and Herzegovina recapture Bosnian Serb fugitive Radovan Stankovic after he escaped from prison five years ago. ](/news/2012/01/22/police-in-bosnia-and-herzegovina-recapture-bosnian-serb-fugitive-radovan-stankovia-after-he-escaped-from-prison-five-years-ago.md)
-_Context: Bosnia and Herzegovina, Radovan Stankovic, Bosnian Serb_
+_Context: Radovan Stankovic, Bosnia and Herzegovina, Bosnian Serb_

 ##### Madagascar
 ### [The party of former Madagascan President Marc Ravalomanana suspends its role in the unity government after the plane carrying him home from exile was turned away. ](/news/2012/01/22/the-party-of-former-madagascan-president-marc-ravalomanana-suspends-its-role-in-the-unity-government-after-the-plane-carrying-him-home-from.md)
-_Context: Madagascar, Marc Ravalomanana, President_
+_Context: Madagascar, President, Marc Ravalomanana_

 ##### Referendum on EU accession
 ### [A referendum on EU accession takes place in Croatia, with 66% voting to join the EU, and 33% against. ](/news/2012/01/22/a-referendum-on-eu-accession-takes-place-in-croatia-with-66-voting-to-join-the-eu-and-33-against.md)